 Documents required from foreign students wishing to apply for an undergraduate programme (Bachelor).

-Cover letter addressed to the Vice President for International Relations including justification of one’s choice of a particular field of study;
+Motivation Letter addressed to the Vice President for International Relations including justification of one’s choice of a particular field of study

-Secondary School Diploma including a marksheet (original copy and sworn translation into English or Polish) with Apostille or legalized by the Polish Embassy;
+High School Education Diploma including a marksheet (original copy and sworn translation into English or Polish) with Apostille or legalized by the Polish Embassy;

-Copy of passport (photo and personal data section);
+Scanned copy of passport (photo and personal data section)

 1 Photograph 35x45 mm (undamaged, up-to-date colour photographs exposed evenly on a light background, made not earlier than 6 months before).